dev-aritra/clean-code-developer-checklist/README.md

     }
     ```
     But this also doesn't solve the problem, instead of `NullPointerException` we are going to get some different `RuntimeException`
+  - If your language supports it, use a `optional` pattern maybe.

 <br/>